02 - A Minimal Rust Kernel

 How does it work?

-tool performs the following steps behind the scenes:
+The bootimage tool performs the following steps behind the scenes:

 - It compiles our kernel to an [ELF] file.